shadabshaukat/CogNeoAI/README.md

 - --balance_by_size greedily balances shards by total file size; orchestration auto-enables this when size skew is high.
 - Per-worker file ordering by size is enabled by env: COGNEO_SORT_WORKER_FILES=1 (default).
 Set 0 to keep natural order.

+Optional tuning (if desired) :
+- Increase shard count for large corpora to improve balance, e.g. --shards GPUs*16 (for 4 GPUs and ~100k files, try 64–128).

+- Keep/enable size-balanced partitioning for skewed file sizes: --balance_by_size (auto-enables when Gini ≥ 0.6).

+- If you want faster shard turnover, reduce the poll sleep to 0.2s (currently 0.5s) to shave reassign latency.

 Resume a stuck child on “remaining files” only
 ```sh
 session=beta-full-YYYYMMDD-HHMMSS